akiladananjana/Python-Firewall/README.md

 * All the interfaces should be active
 * Python 3.8.2 (tested)
 * Ubuntu 20.04 box (tested)
+* Bit of knowledge in Python Virtual Environment

 ## How to fire this firewall?